Sheepy-Ltd/API/README.md

 as the API and bot continue to grow themselves and demands change.

-There's plenty of things we haven't covered but hopefully this gives some insight into how things function and the capability given to modules to become whatever they want to be.
+There's plenty of things we haven't covered but hopefully this gives some insight into how things function, and the capability given to modules to become whatever they want to be.